vadimtimakin/end2end-HKR-research/README.md

 ## Detection (segmentation) part

 ## Possible approaches
 There are two ways to get the cropped words from the sheet: `detection` and `segmentation`.
 We tried them both.
-For each one we've chosen the current SOTA model: `YOLOV5` and `Detectron` respectively.
+We've chosen `YOLOV5` and `Detectron` models for them respectively.

+The segmentation approach itself includes two different ways of words highlightning: `instance` and `semantic` ones.
+In the first case, we use a single model to highlight words and separate them.
+In the second case, our final mask doesn't separate words by default.
+The advantage of the last approach is higher accuracy of segmentation itself, however, in this case, we need to find a way to effectively separate the merged masks of different words.
+This task is extremely difficult when trying to solve it in the context of school notebooks.
+Many words are written very closely, as a result of which the final mask predicted by the model for semantic segmentation (we tried using U-net like architectures) sometimes combines a couple dozen words written on different lines.
+As a result, we decided to choose an instance segmentation approach.

 ### Validation strategy
 Due to the time limits on inference we were forced to use a stratified train-test split validation (train 95%, validation 5%) instead of a Stratified K-fold split.
 Our stratify criteria is based on the both `sheet orientation` and `language on a sheet`.